Reporting and support if you’ve experienced discrimination

 - React immediately if you feel this type of behaviour has occurred by seeking help and support.

-- Clarify for those who have subjected you the actions that they are unwelcome on your part.
+- Clarify for those who have subjected you to the actions that they are unwelcome.

 KTH has adopted zero tolerance of all forms of discrimination, harassment, sexual harassment, or victimization.